digs1998/About-Me/README.md

 # About Me

-I currently pursuing my Masters in Quantitative Biomedical Science with concentration in Health Data Science at Dartmouth College.
+I currently pursuing my Masters in Quantitative Biomedical Science with a concentration in Health Data Science at Dartmouth College.
+My previous experiences involved working at Schaeffler Group at Fort Mill, South Carolina, during the summer term as a Data Science intern.
+My work at Schaeffler revolved around detecting defects in bearings.

-I had previously worked as an Computer Vision Engineer for company providing B2B technologies, including Artificial Intelligence and Machine Learning called Visionify.ai for a year.

 My Blogs: